Updated: Oct. 19, 2021

 Domestic travel for purposes of research may be approved through the Resumption of Research Plan.
 Applications to resume non-participant field research are available on Connect and can be submitted to firstname.lastname@example.org.

 Domestic travel for the purposes of conducting other university business offsite may be approved through the process for off campus activities, available on Connect.
 All requests can now be facilitated using the Off-Campus Activities COVID-19 Guideline, which provides an overview of how to create and submit your safety plan for approval to the appropriate Laurier authority.

-The federal government has issued an advisory to avoid non-essential travel outside of Canada until further notice.
 For personal travel, the university encourages all members of the Laurier community to follow the Global Affairs Canada travel advisory website and closely monitor the situation.
 If quarantine is required as a result of discretionary international travel, employees must include this additional time as part of their vacation request.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×